windixxie/node-db-challenge/README.md

 1. Why do tables need a `primary key`?

     Primary keys are needed as reference points for data that is why they are immutable.
+Primary keys guarantee that every row has a unique identifier associated with it no matter how many of the other columns contain data that's common to other rows.
+Identifiers aren't reused when a row is deleted, so this ensures that when we ask the database to perform an operation on a specific row, we don't operate on the wrong row by mistake.

 1. What is the name given to a table column that references the primary key on another table.